grjsmith/practical_strategy_for_technologists/Chapter8.md

-# Chapter 8: Writing a strategy
+# Chapter 8: Engaging with and testing a strategy

 In this chapter we will examine three different strategies identifying useful features that the tactician can use to identify tactical approaches.
 We will also review a number of ancillary artifacts that can be created to improve the clarity of a strategy.
+We

 ## Good Strategy/Bad Strategy